Writing Secure Code: A Developer's Guide to Thwarting Security Exploits

 The Real Cost of Insecure Code: Why It Matters

-Vulnerable software doesn't just risk data loss; it undermines user trust, triggers potential legal trouble, and can bring entire services to a standstill.
+Vulnerable software doesn't just risk data loss.
+It undermines user trust, triggers potential legal trouble, and can bring entire services to a standstill.
 I've seen companies lose customers overnight when a breach makes headlines.
 We owe it to our users and ourselves to treat security as part of the craft, not an afterthought.

 Principle of Least Privilege: Limiting Access to Minimize Damage

 Only give your code the permissions it truly needs.
 A function that merely reads from a file shouldn't also write or delete.
-It sounds obvious, but I've made this mistake myself - in the rush to get features working, I granted broad database permissions to a service that only needed to query user preferences.
+It sounds obvious, but I've made this mistake myself.
+In the rush to get features working, I granted broad database permissions to a service that only needed to query user preferences.

 Input Validation: The First Line of Defense

-So many attacks—SQL injection, XSS, command injection—stem from unvalidated input.
+So many attacks (SQL injection, XSS, command injection) stem from unvalidated input.
 If you let user data flow unfiltered into your queries or system calls, you're rolling out a red carpet for attackers.

 Output Encoding: Preventing Cross-Site Scripting (XSS)

 Even if your application has good intentions, user input might not.
 Encoding user-provided text before sending it to the browser ensures that script tags stay as harmless text, never executed code.
+Understanding proper cryptography fundamentals for developers provides essential context for implementing these security measures correctly.

 Secure Handling of Sensitive Data: Protecting What Matters

 I never want to see passwords stored in plain text again.
 In my early days, I inherited a system where user passwords were stored as readable text in the database "for easier troubleshooting."
 The horror of that realization still motivates my security practices today.
+For container-based applications, implementing container security hardening practices adds another critical layer of protection for sensitive data.

 Regular Security Testing: Finding Problems Before Attackers Do